alan-turing-institute/open-research-community-management/project-management/team-meetings.md

 *
 *

 ### Is there a community related stuff (ideas/tasks/research/plans) you are working on?
-Anything surprising, challenging or exciting you would like to share with us?

-> *Please share any interesting technical, social or community building skills and practices that you have recently learned or applied in your work*.
+> *Please share any technical, social or community building skills and practices that you have recently learned or applied in your work.
+Anything surprising, challenging or exciting you would like to share with us?*
 *
 *
 *